Jewels of Opar

 Talinum paniculatum (Jacq.)
 Gaertn. is the correct and accepted scientific name for this species of Talinum.
 It was described as such by Joseph Gaertner in De Fructibus et Seminibus Plantarum in 1791.
 It was first named and described as Portulaca paniculata by Nicholaus Joseph von Jacquin in Enumeratio Systematica Plantarum in 1760.

-My start of Talinum paniculatum was given to me in the spring of 2012 by my good friend and fellow plant collector Walley Morse.
-I was living at the mansion in Leland, Mississippi at the time and he is from Greenville.
+My start of Talinum paniculatum was given to me in the spring of 2012 by my good friend and fellow plant collector Walley Morse of Greenville, Mississippi while I was living at the mansion in Leland.
 He gave me two clumps so I put one in the corner bed on the west side of the front porch and one in the bed next to the west sunroom.
-He has a beautiful yard and travels to many shows and bring a lot of plants back home.
+He has a beautiful yard and travels to many shows and brings a lot of plants back home.
 I was glad that he shared many plants with me.

-The Talinum paniculatum is considered a herbaceous perennial succulent.
-It is a succulent, I suppose, but it seems more like a perennial.
+The Talinum paniculatum is considered an herbaceous perennial succulent.
+It is succulent, I suppose, but it seems more like a perennial.
 Some information also refers to it as a succulent sub-shrub.
-Its stems are kind of fleshy but they become slightly woody with age.
+Its stems are kind of fleshy but they become slightly woody with age toward the bottom of the stem.

 The distribution map on Plants of the World Online is sort of short of its distribution area.
 Even the USDA Plants Database doesn’t list Mississippi.
 Anyone that has grown this plant in the south has it forever and it can get a little pushy.
 Just think of how many people have bought these plants over the years in various parts of the country and passed them along to others.
 This is definitely a plant that you will want to pass along either because you like it and want to share or you don’t know what to do with the extras.